Delete and Reconnect the Agent in Alation¶

-You can delete the Agent from the Agents Dashboard in Alation at any time.
+You can delete an Agent from the Agents Dashboard in Alation at any time.
 This will have the following effects:

 The Agent is removed from your Agents Dashboard in Alation.